cruncher/app.js/README.md

 and can be rendered with app.render(name, context), where context is an object with properties that match template tags – such as {{ prop }}.

+<h2>Data</h2>

+Data must be defined before it is needed by a view.
+In the case of views already in the DOM, this means before jQuery(document).ready().

+Other than that, there is no restriction about how your data is organised.
+The <code>data-data</code> attribute accepts a dot delimited path so you can find your data in any arbritrary structure.